ritz078/emoji-assistant/Readme.md

 - [ ] Better GUI for domain enable/disable
 - [ ] Disable at input box level
-- [ ] show twitter emojis if domain is twitter.com
+- [x] show twitter emojis if domain is twitter.com and tweetdeck
 - [ ] Find a workaround for `.onUpdated` API issue mentioned in know issues.

 ### Development